 What does it take to be a Doctor or a Health Professional in India?

-- Then starts another herculean effort to crack the entrance exam for post graduation.
-Among thousands of medicos, dental surgeons, and health professionals, only 2 % will get an entry into Govt. post graduation.
+- Then starts another herculean effort to crack the entrance exam for post-graduation.
+Among thousands of medicos, dental surgeons, and health professionals, only 2 % will get an entry into Govt. post-graduation.

-- Can you please tell me how many so called engineers or other professionals go to these rural areas in the beginning of their career?
-Most of them just want a good salary package or go abroad.
+- Can you please tell me how many so-called engineers, ploiticians or other professionals go to these rural areas at the beginning of their career?
+Most of them just want an excellent salary package or go abroad.
 Where is their social responsibility?
 Don’t they have any responsibility towards India?
-Is working to help the poor section in India only the responsibility of doctors and few other individuals?
+Is working to help the poor section in India only the responsibility of doctors, army/defense personnel, and few limited beaurocrats?

 So, in spite of:

-- sacrificing family life and much more
+- been sacrificing family life and much more

-“What can possibly be their motivation?”
+“What can be their motivation?”